A Bible study with Jeffrey J. Harrison

 I have been young, and now I am old; yet I have not seen the righteous forsaken, or his descendants begging bread.
 The idea that only the wicked suffer is a familiar religious assertion, yet one that the book of Job was written to challenge.
 With this statement, Eliphaz’s hidden meaning in the previous verse is made clear: there must be sin in Job’s life.

 4:8: “‘According to what I have seen, those that plow wickedness and sow trouble reap it.

-4:10: "'The roaring of a lion (aryeh) and the voice of a fierce lion (shachal) and the teeth of the kephirim (often translated "young lions," though the LXX translates it "dragons") are broken.
+4:10: “‘The roaring of a lion (aryeh) and the voice of a fierce lion (shachal) and the teeth of the kephirim [often translated

-In any case, both verses seem to be intended as simple statements of cause and effect, implying that in Job's situation, too, there must have been a matching cause that brought the effect of all his troubles.
+In any case, both verses assert God’s authority over dangerous animals, and by extension over the wicked.
+They imply that in Job’s situation, too, there must have been some wickedness that has brought about all his troubles.

 A Ghostly Vision

-4:12: "'Now to me a word was stolen away and from it my ear caught a whisper.
+4:12: “‘Now to me a word was stolen away, and my ear caught a whisper from it.

 4:16: “‘It stood there yet I could not observe its appearance; a likeness before my eyes, a whisper and a voice I hear:’”